Inventory Control

 View all

-• Percentage of Supplier Orders Received with Correct Documentation – The percentage of purchases received with the appropriate documentation given by suppliers versus the total number of purchases obtained from suppliers.
+- Percentage of Supplier Orders Received with Correct Documentation – We strive to increase the percentage of supplier orders received with correct documentation by ensuring more accurate and complete documentation from suppliers.

-• Dock-to-Stock Cycle Time – The total time (in hours) transpired from the arrival of merchandise from the supplier to when those merchandise are kept in the storage house and entered into the inventory control system.
+- Dock-to-Stock Cycle Time – We strive to reduce dock-to-stock cycle time by speeding up the process from the arrival of merchandise to its storage and entry into the inventory control system.

-• Lines Received and Put Away per Hour – The average number of lines handled and stored per hour in the receiving department divided by the number of employees involved in that task.
+- Lines Received and Put Away per Hour – We strive to increase lines received and put away per hour by optimizing efficiency in the receiving department.

 View less